...

 Data Migration

-Work with your provider to transfer legacy system data securely into corresponding data fields.
+Work with your provider to securely transfer legacy system data into the corresponding data fields.

 User Training

-Verify the platform vendor or partners conduct tailored virtual workshops for roles interacting with the CRM.
+Verify that the platform vendor or partners conduct tailored virtual workshops for roles interacting with the CRM.

 Customization